Ongoing Events & Programs

 Venez parler français avec nous!

-Le Jam, held on third Sundays from 3 - 5 pm at West Baton Rouge Museum, is sponsored by the Baton Rouge Chapter of the Cajun French Music Association.
+Le Jam, typically held on third Sundays from 3 - 5 pm at West Baton Rouge Museum is taking a brief intermission.
+Please check back often to see when this program will resume.
+Le Jam, sponsored by the Baton Rouge Chapter of the Cajun French Music Association, welcomes all Cajun musicians, dancers and fans to this free monthly event.
 The CFMA is dedicated to the promotion and preservation of our Cajun music, dance, language and heritage.
-All Cajun musicians, dancers and fans are welcome to attend this free monthly event.

 Historical Happy Hour

-Every third Thursday, the drinks are on you and the history is on us!
-Come to the museum after hours to explore exhibits and enjoy changing monthly entertainment such as trivia, live music, or lectures.
+Every fourth Wednesday, the drinks are on you and the history is on us!
+Come to the museum any time from 6 - 8 pm to explore exhibits and enjoy changing monthly entertainment such as trivia, live music, or lectures.
 Open to the public and free to attend.

 The West Baton Rouge Museum offers monthly training on various topics on Enrichment Mondays, held the 3rd Monday of each month.
 Current and prospective volunteers, staffers, and interested community members are invited to attend.
 Each month features a different topic that highlights a particular skill or activity.